 As long as the supply of tasty treats lasted Dottie was happy to entertain us, once she finished them all she would lower her head as if to say, that’s it I’m done, off you go now.
 It was here the seed of love for donkeys was planted and grew, my fascination with these humble, gentle eyed creatures could only grow, she was no noble steed, but she looked after us and made us smile.

 When she wasn’t in the mood to entertain us she would head off up the field head down ignoring our calls.
 She taught us patience and respect.
 Even while she ignored us her long ears flopped back and forth listening to everything we said.

 So there in a nutshell is a little bit of the influence of animals in my work.
 Dottie was the first donkey I fell in love with, who also taught me some valuable life lessons.
 She was a huge influence along with all the other animals that have been in my life.

 Donkeys are reminders of our heritage and our past, their place has evolved throughout history from lowly agricultural animal to a symbol of peace, currently our beloved donkeys can often be forgotten and end up neglected.
-Which is why I have created a range of giftware that gives back a portion of the sales profits to the Donkey Sanctuary of Ireland.
+Which is why I have created a range of sustainable giftware that gives back a portion of my profits to support the Donkey Sanctuary of Ireland.